curely30/zhengqizhi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My Chinese name is 郑奇志.

 I am currently a PhD candidate majoring in grassland science at Chinese Agriculture University.
 My research interests include Grassland Science, Machine Learning, and Biomedical Engineering.

 I am still in the initial learning stage of my scientific research and have strong self-motivation.
 If you are interested in my work, please feel free to drop me an [email](curry30258036@gmail.com).

 # 🔥 News
-- *2025.05*: &nbsp;🎉🎉 1 papers have been accepted by BMC Neurology 2025.
+- *2025.05*: &nbsp;🎉🎉 1 papers have been accepted by BMC Neurology.
 - *2025.03*: &nbsp;🎉🎉 2 papers have been uploaded to arXiv as preprints for public release.

 # 🎉 Publications